microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/guides/policy.md

 # Compliance Recording Policy

-The following steps should be done by an Office 365 administrator.
+The following steps should be done by an Microsoft Entra Id administrator.

-The Office 365 Tenant will require at least one user allocated for the bot to be used.
+The Microsoft Entra Id tenant will require at least one user allocated for the bot to be used.
 This can be an existing user or a new one can be created e.g. for testing.

 ## Prerequisites